taylorflatt/bash-scripts/README.md

 -n,--days:        Files modded prior to n days ago is subject to pruning. <br />
 -a,--automated:   Runs the script without interaction and perform the least destructive operations.

+###Examples
+`./prune.sh -d /opt/backup -n 30` <br />
-Runs a prune on the /opt/backup directory and remove files (or directories) last modified over 30 days ago.<br />
+**Explanation:** Runs a prune on the /opt/backup directory and remove files (or directories) last modified over 30 days ago.

-**Example**: `./prune.sh -d /opt/backup -n 30`
+`./prune -n 2 --directory /opt/backup --automated` <br />

-Runs a prune on the /opt/backup directory and removes files (or directories) last modified 2 days ago without prompts.<br />
+**Explanation:** Runs a prune on the /opt/backup directory and removes files (or directories) last modified 2 days ago without prompts.
-**Example**: `./prune -n 2 --directory /opt/backup --automated`

-Notes:
+###Notes:
--This will not remove the CWD if that is ever possible (it should not be).
+- This will not remove the CWD if that is ever possible (it should not be).
--This cannot be run as sudo/root to help reduce the risk of undetermined behavior.
+- This cannot be run as sudo/root to help reduce the risk of undetermined behavior.
--Running the script in an automated fashion will always leave AT LEAST ONE file left (newest file) in the backup directory.
+- Running the script in an automated fashion will always leave AT LEAST ONE file left (newest file) in the backup directory.
--Running the script with prompts will ask for confirmation for each delete to be made.
+- Running the script with prompts will ask for confirmation for each delete to be made.
--This deletes both files AND directories.
+- This deletes both files AND directories.